PACIFIC HISTORIC PARKS

 Coming to Visit?

-The museum store is open Monday through Saturday 10:00 am to 2:00 pm.
+The museum store will be open Monday through Saturday 10:00 am to 2:00 pm once the park reopens

 All visitors must be part of a tour group in order to enter the park.